-Illegally or improperly obtained evidence consists of evidence obtained in violation of a person’s human rights guaranteed by the European Convention of Human Rights.
-It will usually be in breach of their right to respect for private life under article 8 ECHR or in violation of the prohibition on torture, inhuman or degrading treatment or punishment guaranteed by article 3 ECHR.
+Illegally or improperly obtained evidence may be in breach of the individual’s right to respect for private life under Article 8 of the European Convention of Human Rights (ECHR), or in violation of the prohibition on torture, inhuman or degrading treatment or punishment guaranteed by Article 3 ECHR.

 What constitutes illegally or improperly obtained evidence?

 To successfully secure a conviction, the prosecution must obtain evidence that proves the defendant’s guilt beyond doubt.
 However, the prosecution may be tempted to resort to improper means to gather evidence in support of their position, especially if obtaining evidence in conventional ways proves unfruitful.
 It is for the trial judge to rule on matters of admissibility of the evidence (in the jury’s absence).

 Illegally obtained evidence is evidence obtained during an illegal search or seizure of goods, or entrapment.
 Evidence obtained improperly may, for instance, be evidence obtained in breach of the Police and Criminal Evidence Act 1984 (PACE) or where information is surreptitiously downloaded from a computer.

 In criminal proceedings, all relevant evidence presented is prima facie admissible – the UK courts have adopted an inclusionary approach towards evidence in order to favour the victim and ensure a fair trial.
 The rationale behind this approach is that the court considers the primary aim of the justice system to be the discovery of the truth and is a priority above the protection of the accused’s right to private life.

 Nevertheless, the courts have a discretion under section 78 of PACE to exclude prosecution evidence which lacks relevance and which may otherwise endanger the fairness of a trial.
 Exclusion under s78 typically relates to the way in which the evidence was obtained.